 Cancer patients frequently experience mouth sores from chemotherapy.
 This is caused by a decrease in the body’s ability to replace the cells of the mucous lining at a normal rate.
 Both Type 1 and Type 2 diabetics are more susceptible than non-diabetics to developing serious gum disease that can lead to tooth loss, as are people with rheumatoid arthritis (RA).
 In all cases, the harsh additives found in conventional toothpastes exacerbate the conditions that make it more difficult for people living with these medical conditions to maintain optimal oral health.

-Dental Herb Company’s Tooth & Gums Paste is a professional strength toothpaste formulated with green tea extract to gently clean teeth, reduce oral bacteria and freshen breath.
-Our all natural Tooth & Gums Paste is triclosan-free and SLS-free.
+Dental Herb Company’s Tooth & Gums Essentials Toothpaste® is a professional strength toothpaste formulated with green tea extract to gently clean teeth, reduce oral bacteria and freshen breath.
+Essentials Toothpaste is triclosan-free and SLS-free.
 Its precisely calculated proportions of pure essential oils work synergistically with alcohol-free extracts of organically grown herbs to reduce oral bacteria, promote healing and maintain healthy teeth and gums.

-Dental Herb Company has a unique line of Truly Natural® oral care products.
-The Tooth & Gums System is made from the highest quality essential oils and organic herbal extracts that work together to provide exceptional cleansing as well as therapeutic benefits.
+Dental Herb Company has a unique line of Truly Natural® oral care products, made from the highest quality essential oils and organic herbal extracts that work together to provide exceptional cleansing as well as therapeutic benefits.
 Our holistic approach to oral care is based on decades of research.